Overall results and emerging trends

 Eight years of data have been collected since the survey began in 2012-13.
 Data collection is intended to promote continuous quality improvement for service providers and CLBC.

-For the past seven years CLBC has contracted with R.A.
+For the past eight years, CLBC has contracted with R.A.
 Malatest and Associates Ltd. to manage the survey administration process and data analysis.

 While we are still in the process of collecting baseline data, we are already seeing many interesting emerging trends within the community living sector.
 For example: